beckitrue/devpod-neovim/README.md

 ## Configuration Changes

-You can change the `.devpod/devcontainer.json` file to add or remove packages.
+You can copy and change the `.devcontainer.json` file to add or remove packages.
 Run
 ```
-devpod up devpod-neovim --recreate
+devpod up <path to .devcontainer> devpod-neovim --recreate
 ```
 after making changes to the `devcontainer.json` file.